xiaohan2012/graph-event-detection/diary.md

 - rerun sklearn data
 - organized viz and data prep for viz

+Day 5:

+- finished experiment vis
+- `landscape-bot` to be removed for github

 Some time stat:

 - 4 mins to run *enron* experiment(without lst and variance)